vsespb/mt-aws-glacier/README.md

 * **LWP::UserAgent** (or Debian package **libwww-perl**)
 * **JSON::XS** (or Debian package **libjson-xs-perl**)
-* **LWP::Protocol::https** (or Debian package **liblwp-protocol-https-perl**) ( *is only needed in case you are going to use HTTPS* )
 * **URI** (or Debian package **liburi-perl**)

-Install using *cpan*:

-				cpan -i LWP::UserAgent JSON::XS URI  LWP::Protocol::https

-Install using *apt-get*:
+Install using *apt-get* (easier, more reliable way):

-				apt-get install libwww-perl libjson-xs-perl liburi-perl  liblwp-protocol-https-perl
+				apt-get install libwww-perl libjson-xs-perl liburi-perl

+Install using *cpan* (if you like Perl and want use latest versions of libraries):

+				cpan -i LWP::UserAgent JSON::XS URI

 ## Warnings ( *MUST READ* )